JunsW/SKSearchController/README.md

 - `textFieldCornerRadius`: corner radius of the `textField`
 - `textFieldTextColor`: text color of `textField`
 - `textFieldFont`: text font of `textField`
-- `cursorColor`: Set cursor color by changing the tint color of the searchBar
+- `cursorColor`: Set cursor color by changing the tint color of the searchField
 - `placeholder`: set up the `placeholder` of the `searchBar`
 - `attributedPlaceholder`: set up the `attributedPlaceholder` of the `textField`
-- `leftIconColor`: the color of the magnifying lens in the `textField`
-- `rightIconColor`: the clear button in the `textField`

 **CancelButton**
 - `showCancelButtonWhileEditing`: determing whether shows the cancel button or not.